Summer Camp Accident

 - 10% were sprains.

 Jed Dietrich, Esq. knows that a personal injury can be a life-changing event.
-He has represented countless clients over the years and has secured over $175,000,000 in settlement and verdicts.
+He has represented countless clients over the years and has secured over $175,000,000 in settlements and verdicts.
 If you believe that you, or a loved one, have been injured as a result of a summer or day camp accident in Buffalo, New York, do not hesitate to reach out to us today at 716-839-3939.Summer Camp Accidents

 The most prevalent fatality at summer camps across the United States is death by drowning.
 The main cause of this is a lack of proper supervision and poorly trained camp counselors, lifeguards, and other employees.
 Often, there are too many children and too few counselors to ensure that they are sufficiently watched.
 All it takes is one moment of relaxed supervision, and a child could slip away for a swim or a hike alone, with disastrous consequences.